pleiszenburg/zugbruecke/docs/memsyncprotocol.rst

 	replace_letter.argtypes = (
 		ctypes.POINTER(ctypes.c_char),
 		ctypes.c_char,
-		ctypes.c_char
+		ctypes.c_char,
 		)
 	replace_letter.memsync = [
 		{
-			'p': [0],
+			'p': [0], # pointer argument
-			'n': True
+			'n': True, # null-terminated string flag
 		}
 	]

 The above configuration indicates that the first argument of the function is a pointer to a NULL-terminated string.

 While *Python* (3) strings are actually Unicode strings, the function accepts an array of type ``char`` - a bytes array in *Python* terms.
 I.e. you have to encode the string before it is copied into a string buffer.
 The following example illustrates how the function ``replace_letter`` can be called on the string ``some_string``, exchanging all letters ``a`` with ``e``.
 Subsequently, the result is printed.

 .. code:: python